churchianity/Clue/notes.md

     -v  --version       prints version information
     -h  --help [?arg]   prints generalized help text, or specialized help if you provide another option name after

-0. Input

-    If a source code file is provided, its source (and the source of its dependencies, via the `import` statement) is read immediately.

-    In Clue, you should only need to provide one source code file per program.

-    If the --sandbox or --interactive mode is used, after reading any source files, you are dropped into an interactive prompt.
-Code you type is read in and injected into the program, evaluated immediately as if specified to be compile-time executed.

-1. Lexer
-    The lexer's purpose is to reduce noise in the input.
-Most whitespace, for example, is mostly irrelevant when parsing, so we eliminate it.
-    Given that the range of possible inputs to the compiler is basically only limited by:
-        - memory/max file size
-        - the number of possible/probable text encodings + how many characters exist in that encoding

-    We *could*, be given a gigantic bag of garbage, so cleaning that up seems reasonable as a first step.
-    We can use this stage to identify early problems, like bad file encoding, or sequences of characters which are either never valid, or 'ugly' from the perspective of the linter.

-2. Parser
-    The parser's purpose is produce the initial AST.

-3. Typing
-    Perform a pass on the AST and for each operation, verify the types of the operands against the valid sets of types for said operation.